 Attachment: Input to SG5 on Draft Revision to ITU-R Rec M.1036-5

 Annex 3.
-Straw-man document: Draft general guidelines that may be considered by spectrum regulators to ensure protection of aeronautical systems from the introduction of IMT/LTE in the frequency band below 1518 MHz.
-Measures.
+Draft guidelines that may be considered by spectrum regulators to ensure the protection of aeronautical MES receivers operating in the frequency band 1 518-1 525 MHz, from the introduction of IMT/LTE in the frequency band below 1518 MHz.

+[Editors note.
+A summary of the key outstanding issues to be addressed within WP 4C and 5D (as identified in the draft PNDR Report and Recommendation on IMT/MSS sharing at L-band) is provided below.
+It is copied for information for ICAO FSMP to assist in the development of any guidelines on protection limits for aeronautical MES receivers.